-- a) Suggest at least five chemical equations where oxidation and reduction reactions occurred - b) For chemical equations in (a), highlight the chemical species that have lose electrons and those that have gained electrons
+- b) For chemical equations in (a), highlight the chemical species that have lose electrons and those that have gained electrons - c) Hence what can you conclude about oxidation and reduction reactions

 17.2.1.
 Introduction

 The name "oxidation" was initially applied to reactions where substances combined with the element oxygen.
 Thus any substance burning in air was said to be oxidized, the product being some type of oxide.
 For example, burning carbon to produce carbon dioxide is an oxidation, as shown by the equation